 Widgets are reusable content types that you create before pulling them into your pages.
 They are usually more powerful than the regular Content Types, both in functionality and the ability to make a single change that will automatically update on every page on which they are used.
-These are WordPress widgets in name only, if you are familiar with traditional WordPress widgets, then these will behave very differently.
+These are WordPress widgets in name only.
+If you are familiar with traditional WordPress widgets, you’ll see that these behave very differently.

 Once created, the Widgets will be available to be used on your pages.
 After adding a new row and choosing the “Widget” radio button under Content Type, you’ll see all your Widgets listed in the dropdown.
 There is a search feature to help you more quickly find what you need.